 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had six calls for service, served zero civil papers and made one arrest on Nov.
-14, 2011.
+The Nolan County Sheriff's Office (NCSO) had six calls for service, served no civil papers and made two arrests on Jan.
+16, 2013.

 Arrested by NCSO: